audreyfeldroy/cookiecutter-pypackage/README.rst

 If you have differences in your preferred setup, I encourage you to fork this to create your own version.
-Once you have your fork working, add it to the list below with a brief explanation.
+Once you have your fork working, add it to the Similar Cookiecutter Templates list with a brief explanation.

 Or Submit a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~